Timmoth/AsyncMonolith/docs/guides/producing-messages.md

 The message will be produced transactionally along with the change to your domain objects when you call `SaveChangesAsync`.
 Lean more about the [Transactional Outbox](../transactional-outbox) pattern.

-***If using the MySql, MsSql or PostgreSQL packages you will need to wrap your changes in a transaction see below***
+***If using the MySql, MsSql, MariaDb or PostgreSQL packages you will need to wrap your changes in a transaction see below***

 ## Delayed messages
 You can produce messages to be consumed after a delay by specifying the number of seconds to wait before a consumer should process the message.